MGDA Converges under Generalized Smoothness, Provably: MGDA Algorithms under Generalized Smoothness

-Similarly to most MGDA-type algorithms, our methods require $\mathcal{O}(K)$ space and time to compute and store all task gradients at each iteration for updating the weight $w_t$.
+It can be seen from \Cref{alg:1} and \Cref{alg:2} that MGDA requires $\mathcal{O}(K)$ space and time to compute and store all task gradients at each iteration for updating the weight $w_t$.
 This becomes a drawback when the number of tasks or the model size is large.
 Motivated by \cite{liu2024famo}, one solution is to use the Taylor Theorem to approximate the gradient for updating the weight $w_t$ as

 where $R(x_t)$ is the remainder term and it takes the order $R(x_t)=o(\|x_t-x_{t+1}\|^2)$, which can be made sufficiently small by adjusting the step size.
-Thus, we then propose GSMGrad-FA in \Cref{alg:gs-famo} (shown in Appendix \ref{sec:algorithm4}), where we update $x_t$ along the update direction $d_t=\nabla F(x_t)w_t$ to get $x_{t+1}$ following by the update rule of $w_t$
+By incorporating this fast approximation (FA) in \Cref{alg:1}, we then present MGDA-FA in \Cref{alg:gs-famo} (shown in Appendix \ref{sec:algorithm4}), where $x_t$ is updated along the update direction $d_t=\nabla F(x_t)w_t$ to get $x_{t+1}$ following by the update rule of $w_t$

-As a result, in the model parameters update process, we only require one backward process by calculating the gradient of $F(x_t)w_t$ w.r.t. $x_t$ without storing it, and additional forward processes to compute $F(x_{t+1})$ in the weight update process.
-This approach saves computational and memory costs in the practical implementation significantly.
-More importantly, we also provide a theoretical guarantee for this efficient method (in \cref{eq:updaterule}).
+As a result, in the model parameters update process, MGDA-FA only requires one backward process by calculating the gradient of $F(x_t)w_t$ w.r.t. $x_t$ without storing it, and additional forward processes to compute $F(x_{t+1})$ in the weight update process.
+This approach saves computational and memory costs in the practical implementation significantly. {\bf Most importantly, we provide a theoretical guarantee for this efficient method (in \cref{eq:updaterule})}.